kevin1610433/MS2-TeenageMutantNinjaTurtlesGame/README.md

 ## Acknowledgements

--
+- I would like to acknowledge all the code that I obtained online from the above Acknowledgements, they have been an incredible help.
 - I would also like to thank the Slack community and everyone at Code Institute, the support has been great.
-- All images used from google is for Educational purposes only and they are not to be used to be dispersed
+- All images used from google is for Educational purposes only and they are not to be used to be dispersed.
 - I would like to thank Karen Yeun a fellow student in Code Institute as this project helped me structure mine.
 I would also like to thank my Wife Emma Rogerson who originally gave me the idea of doing a project on Teenage Mutant Ninja Turtles.
--
+- Again I would like to say thanks to my Brother who helped me with the MP3 for the theme music as this has helped me incorporate this into my project.